milmor/perceptual-losses-neural-st/README.md

 ## Licence
 Copyright (c) 2020 Emilio Morales.
 Free to use, copy and modify for academic research purposes, as long as proper attribution is given and this copyright notice is retained.
-Contact me for any use that is not academic research. (email: mil.mor.mor at gmail.com).
+Contact me for any use that is not academic research (email: mil.mor.mor at gmail.com).

 ## Citation